Heal Yourself and Become Superman with Specialized Probiotics

 Supports Healthy LDL Particle Size

 The size of the LDL-cholesterol particle has a greater impact on maintaining heart health than the absolute number of LDL-cholesterol particles.
-The LDL-particle size is influenced by a lipoprotein that is attached to its surface called apoB-100.
+The LDL-particle size is influenced by a lipoprotein attached to its surface called apoB-100.

 Maintains a Healthy Inflammatory Response